isaacbernat/presentations/self/README.md

 ### Background: Python
 - My professional Python experience comes mostly from working in 2 Stockholm startups (2012-2016 and 2018-2020).
 - My experience presenting Python-related topics comes mainly from Sweden too.
-You may check [the latest one in YouTube on optimisation](https://www.youtube.com/watch?v=asZ0SDTKqvM) or [its companion repository: From >1 Billion years to <1 second](https://github.com/isaacbernat/presentations/tree/master/optimise)
+You may check [the latest one in PyCon Sweden YouTube channel on optimisation](https://www.youtube.com/watch?v=asZ0SDTKqvM) or [its companion repository: From >1 Billion years to <1 second](https://github.com/isaacbernat/presentations/tree/master/optimise)
 - Other places I worked at haven't been focussed on Python.
 [Check my resume for that](https://github.com/isaacbernat/cv) or [my LinkedIn](https://www.linkedin.com/in/isaacbernat/) to know more.

 ### Hobbies: games